Neraeh/UNO/README.md

 **UNO** is written with the Qt Framework.

 ## Usage
-Qt5 is required to build it
+Qt5 and libcommuni are required to build it
 # Linux
+**Don't forget to build and install libcommuni (link below) before trying to build UNO**
 ```
 $ git clone https://github.com/TheShayy/UNO.git && cd UNO
 $ ./configure